elsqueegie/18-sem1-5329-first-assignment/results/experiment.md

 In order to ensure the results were as unbiased as possible, the dataset was randomly shuffled and split into 3 different buckets.
 40,000 shuffled rows became the training set, another 10,000 became a testing/monitoring set, and a final 10,000 were used for a validation set.
 This ensured that the model had no chance of overfitting to the training set, as well as ensuring honesty in the results by not hyper-parameter tuning to the test set.

 The model was trained via stochastic gradient descent with mini-batching, for 200,000 iterations or 5 Epochs of the training data.
 This took approximately 2 hours on a 2015 Macbook Pro.
 Batch size was 200, and training rate was 1e-3.
+The network was initialised with 2 hidden layers, 500 nodes in each hidden layer, and ReLU activation.
 The results of the model are discussed below:

 3.1 Accuracy